You can register to vote if:

 - A person remanded in custody

-If you are staying at an address for an extended length of time then you can be considered as residing there and can register for that address.
+You can register for an address you are staying at for an extended length of time.
 This could be a hospital, hostel, prison facility or similar place.

-If you do not have a permanent address, you can register at an address where you spend a substantial part of your time or have some connection.
-This could be a previously permanent address, shelter or similar place.
+If you do not have a permanent address, you can register at an address where you spend a large part of your time or have some connection.
+This could be a previous permanent address, shelter or similar place.

 Further information on registering to vote without a fixed address

-People with a learning disability have the same right to vote as everyone else.
+People with a learning difficulty / dementia have the same right to vote as everyone else.

 Registering to vote will let you have your say in local elections, general elections and referendums.